AfzalivE/CleanArchAndroid/README.md

 - Write tests and see how testable this is
 - See if an animation layer can be abstracted away from the View
 - See how to clean up the View layer.
+- See how to observe changes in Network layer from AppModel and save them locally.
+Right now, the Network layer is responsible for calling the Database layer, which shouldn't be the case.